 The GLOB Master's laugh out loud moment came in the second act with the presentation of Angelo's(?) head to the Duke.

 Very close to being overwhelmed with story lines, characters, the crisis confronting Isabelle and Claudio moved the story forward for me.
 The idea of forcing Isabelle to experience the ultimate decision making of family or moral convictions was superb.
 A decision I believe will leave you nodding your head in measure-for-measured agreement.

 Special Thanks to the Hippodrome's Keith McInnes, and Gainesville Downtown website for the Measure for Measure images.
-The Acrosstown Repertory Theatre's production of Shakespeare's Measure for Measure continues through July with shows on various days, and times.
+The Acrosstown Repertory Theatre's production of Shakespeare's Measure for Measure.
 FOLLOW THIS LINK for more information.